 Academic Programs

 George Mason University's College of Humanities and Social Sciences offers several academic programs and many courses related to Islamic Studies.
-As part of its core mission, the Ali Vural Ak Center for Global Islamic Studies provides active support to these programs.
+As part of its core mission, the AbuSulayman Center for Global Islamic Studies provides active support to these programs.
 They are designed with the recognition that Islam is a universal faith and a world civilization with a global community.
 They provide a global, rather than regional, framework for exploring Islam.

 This innovative approach encourages students to explore Islam's role and contributions beyond the Middle East.
 Through the multidisciplinary coursework offered in support of the programs, students come to appreciate the experiences that connect over one billion Muslims worldwide—from the past into the present.